These essentials that every local business home page must include above the fold will help you rank better and get more

 Some sort of high-resolution image that sets the stage for what you do, where you do it, or something relevant to your business visually.
 If you’re big on you representing your business and a good personal relationship, go for something with you and your team in it.

-Every business is going to different but every business can be represented visually with a high-resolution image.
+Every business is going to be different, but every business can be represented visually with a high-resolution image.
 It helps set the stage for a unique and professional website and makes understanding what your business is all about quicker.

 Just be sure that no matter how you set the stage visually with a background image, make sure any text on the image is readable.

 Catch Attention Quick

 That’s all there is to creating an amazing above the fold for your local business website.
 We follow these rules relatively closely for every affordable website design we do.

 I say relatively closely because these aren’t rules that must be followed rigidly and without exception.
 No rule is.
 But they are a great rule of thumb that you should generally stick to.

 Keep in mind that visitors to your website have no idea who you are, what you do, or even where you do it.
 In fact, they may not know Google is sending them to a business that is local.
 Because they don’t know you need to educate them on even the basics that seem obvious to you.

-Write for someone that knows absolutely nothing and start from the beginning.
+Write to someone that knows absolutely nothing and start from the beginning.
 No jargon, no assumptions, just simplicity in its most basic form.